jesse-ai/jesse/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior:
-1. Include your routes.py, config.py (make sure to remove personal information) and if possible your strategy code (if you want to keep it private - contact us on Discord directly).
+1. Include your routes, config (make sure to remove personal information) and if possible your strategy code (if you want to keep it private - contact us on Discord directly).
 2. Explain the steps you do that lead to the error

 **Expected behavior**